MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/allowtethering.md

 The AllowTethering element specifies whether the user is always allowed, never allowed, or allowed after an entitlement check to use Internet sharing.

-**Note**
+> [!NOTE]
-If this element is configured to allow after an entitlement check, you must specify a [DeviceNotificationHandler](devicenotificationhandler.md) in your app that will handle the entitlement check.
+> If this element is configured to allow after an entitlement check, you must specify a [DeviceNotificationHandler](devicenotificationhandler.md) in your app that will handle the entitlement check.

 ## Usage